gboersma/micronaut-stuff/README.md

 Currently a work-in-progress.
 Any comments welcome.

-Although this was written to demonstrate Micronaut and the RESTful server / static client pattern, it is intended to be a complete service that is suitable for production.
+Although this was written to demonstrate Micronaut and the RESTful server / static client pattern, it is intended to be a complete component that is suitable for production.
 It is written based on my experience with Spring Boot / Cloud in a production deployment.